awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 Required: No

 username
-Specifies the username for the private registry\.
-Using environment variables for the username is recommended to ensure no sensitive information is stored in the input file\.
+Specifies the user name for the private registry\.
+We recommend using environment variables for the user name to ensure that no sensitive information is stored in the input file\.
 When using environment variables, use the format `${VAR_NAME}`\.
 Required: No

 password
 Specifies the password for the private registry\.
-Using environment variables for the password is recommended to ensure no sensitive information is stored in the input file\.
+We recommend using environment variables for the password to ensure that no sensitive information is stored in the input file\.
 When using environment variables, use the format `${VAR_NAME}`\.
 Required: No

 kms\_key\_id